mitchellevan/Test-Site/test_design.md

 ## instructions and expected

+Example: Anchor with aria-label

+* Anchor with aria-label, where the label does not match the text node inside of it.
+* metadata:
+** spec is clear; enumeration of valid host languages (html4 html5 svg) ** element: link
+** aria attribute(s): aria-label
+** date published: (see discussion below)
+** Specific assertion: aria-label value is revealed, and the anchor value is not.
+* Visible instructions: (1) Locate the link.
+(2) Read the link text.
+* Expected results: The link text should be "xxxxx".

-Example: role=checkbox on a span metadata
+Example: role=checkbox on a span
+* metadata
-Instructions: (1) Locate the "Apples" checkbox.
+* Instructions: (1) Locate the "Apples" checkbox.
 (2) Click "Apples".
-Expected: The checkbox should now be checked.
+* Expected results: The checkbox should now be checked.

-Example: banner on a div
+Example: role="banner" on a div

-Example: Anchor

-Anchor with aria-label, where the label does not match the text node inside of it. metadata {
-spec is clear; enumeration of valid host languages (html4 html5 svg)
-element: link
-aria attribute(s): aria-label
-date published: (to confirm what date this is, etc.)
-}
-Specific assertion: aria-label value is revealed, and the anchor value is not.
-Instructions: (1) Locate the link.
-(2) Read the link text.
-Expected results: The link text should be "xxxxx".

-## what to fill in
+## what the tester should fill in, in a questionnaire for each test

-pass, fail, not clear
+* pass, fail, not clear
-comments
+* comments

-## SCOPE of iteration 1 of
+## SCOPE of iteration 1 of this document (Saturday 2014.03.22)

-proposed: what does a person need in order to write a test, where the spec is clear
+Proposed: what does a person need in order to write a test, where the spec is clear

+## Assumptions

-question: do we write AT-specific instructions?
+Do we write AT-specific instructions?
+Current assumption is no.

-## assumptions

-hand write
+Hand write each test.
+(Generated tests are an optimization.)

-## somebody else's scope
+## Somebody else's scope

-* instructions for testing in general
+* Instructions for testing in general, e.g. home page that leads a tester into the tests.
 * capture (outside of individual test):
 ** AT and version

 important open questions:

-* is the metadata we're reporting the right set of data?
+* Is the metadata we're reporting the right set of data?
-* how do you get into the test page, and get back out of it, and report your results?
+* How do you get into the test page, and get back out of it, and report your results?

-what are our simple tests? this is not a question for the test format; Jeremy and Dylan are working on this.
+What are our simple tests?
+This is not a question for the test format; Jeremy and Dylan are working on this.

-* example: 14 region roles
+* Example: 14 region roles
-* which tests can be automatically generated?
+* Which tests can be automatically generated?

 ## BACKLOG - post iteration 1, and open questions

-* Can there be multiple tests per page?
+Can there be multiple tests per page?

 Privacy statement.

 Instruction to test writer: Don't be evil.
-E.g.
+E.g. Don't allow script injection.

 Request: We want a human-readable date, so the person seeing it has an idea of how old this is.
 We also will need a way to tell which version of a test the person tested; this is a data capture question.

-I18n?
+I18n (internationalization) of:

 * instructions
 * natural language content of the test

 Do we show the assertion to the tester?
 It might be confusing for a novice tester.

-* minimum browser
-** effect on Karl's jQuery assumption
+Minimum browser, and effect on Karl's jQuery assumption

-* if we find that AT-specific instructions are
+As elements of this proposal are settled, we'll update contributing.md.